wpmetabox/docsv2/docs/validation.md

 ![validation with html5 attributes](https://i.imgur.com/Cewt9OG.png)

-In the **Key** input box, you can select any rule from the dropdown (if you don't see the dropdown, simply press the down arrow button), or enter the attribute name manually.
+In the **Key** input box, you can select any rule from the dropdown (if you don't see the dropdown, press the down arrow button), or enter the attribute name manually.
 And then enter the desired value in the **Value** input box.

 :::info Not a premium user?